Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Methods

 Here the scattering vector magnitude is $|\vec{q}| = q = \sqrt{q_{x}^{2}+q_{z}^{2}} = 4\pi \mbox{sin} \theta/\lambda$ with a scattering angle of $\theta$ and x-ray wavelength of $\lambda$. $\phi$ is the azimuthal angle in the diffraction plane and $\langle X \rangle_{\phi} = \frac{1}{2 \pi} \int_{0}^{2 \pi} X d\phi$ denotes averaging over $\phi$.
 Normalized symmetry magnitudes $c_{q}^{n}\slash c_{q}^{0}$ were calculated from the Fourier transform of $C(q,\Delta)$ \cite{aliu2016b} at each value of $q$.

 The appearance of non-zero odd-order Fourier coefficients indicates a break-down of $\pi$-rotational symmetry in the diffraction pattern.
-The lack of this inversion or Friedel symmetry in the diffraction pattern in this scattering geometry can be attributed to dynamical diffraction effects and an object that is non-centrosymmetric in the specimen plane \cite{acyliu2015,doi:10.1126/sciadv.abn0681}.
+As demonstrated in previous simulation studies the lack of this inversion or Friedel symmetry in the diffraction pattern in this scattering geometry can be attributed to dynamical diffraction effects and an object that is non-centrosymmetric in the specimen plane \cite{doi:10.1126/sciadv.abn0681}.
+For thin specimens ($20 \mu$m), examining $q$-ranges in the first diffracted ring and using a micro-beam defined by a near-field aperture, Ewald sphere curvature and aberrations in the incident beam are not expected to contribute to Friedel symmetry breaking \cite{acyliu2015,doi:10.1126/sciadv.abn0681}.
 Thus to map local centrosymmetry, the parameter $\sum c^{2n+2}\slash \sum c^{2n+1}$ for $0 \le n \le 5$ was recently proposed as it can be measured directly from small-beam diffraction patterns \cite{doi:10.1126/sciadv.abn0681}.
 This parameter probes the relative degree of local centrosymmetry in particle arrangements within the near-field aperture.

 The local time correlation coefficient at each point in the scanned array $(x,z)$ was calculated from the intensity ($I(q_{x},q_{z},x,z, t)$ = $I(t)$) according to:

 This local time correlation coefficient varies from point-to-point enabling the heterogeneity in local structural dynamics in the glass to be visualized.